 To get started, try these practices:

-Instead of beating yourself up or getting lost in negative thoughts, take action against imposter syndrome.
+Instead of beating yourself up or getting lost in negative thoughts, take action to overcome imposter syndrome.
 Use the above strategies to reinvigorate your mindset and banish thoughts of skepticism and worry.
 Know you’re not alone when you feel doubt, and remind yourself of your qualifications.

 Happy job hunting!